ansh369/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Unzip data to obtain a csv file.
+Unzip data to obtain a csv file

 ```r